-IMPORTANT: Each circuit must be connected to an independently protected branch circuit.

-IMPORTANT: USE ONLY COPPER CONDUCTOR CABLE of proper ampacity and insulation in accordance with electric codes for making service connections.
+Each dryer should be connected to an independently protected branch circuit.
+The dryer must be connected with copper wire only.
+DO NOT use aluminum wire, which could cause a fire hazard.
+The copper conductor wire/cable must be of proper ampacity and insulation in accordance with electric codes for making ALL service connections.